Communities

 • Intuitively, it's easier to get the right amount of unsharp mask with the image at the final size (because one can immediately judge the results); but does this deprive the filter of data that could have been used to produce a better-looking result?

-#1: Initial revision by user avatar Canina‭ · 2021-05-24T16:11:07Z (almost 3 years ago)
+#1: Initial revision by user avatar Canina‭ · 2021-05-24T16:11:07Z (over 3 years ago)

 Apply unsharp mask before or after downsizing to final size?